 Workflow

-- Automation Balance: Automate routine tasks, investigate interactively
+- Automation Focus: Automate routine tasks and monitoring

-- Documentation: Document common queries and analysis patterns
+- Script Documentation: Document common queries and analysis patterns

-- Team Training: Ensure team members are proficient with both tools
+- Team Training: Ensure team members are proficient with CLI usage

 Next Steps

-- Get Started: Choose your preferred client and follow the installation guide
+- Get Started: Follow the CLI installation guide

 - Learn the Basics: Start with simple searches and exports

-- Integrate Workflows: Incorporate LogFlux clients into your existing processes
+- Integrate Workflows: Incorporate LogFlux CLI into your existing processes

 Related Documentation